 If you would like to enjoy the theater ambiance, you can take a look at the planned movie screenings.
 There you will find other performances on the Pathe website.
 To enjoy a showing in the beautiful theatre space, look for movies in the Grote Zaal.
 Occasionally, there can be live concerts as well.

 Most Unique Things To Do In Amsterdam: Go On An Escape Room Adventure In Rijksmuseum

 In the summer of 2018 Rijksmuseum launched what was meant to be a limited summertime special.
 It is now a unique Escape game experience and on our list of most unique things to do in Amsterdam and takes place in Amsterdams most famous museum.
 However, it seems that after the initial success, the quest is here to stay.
 The experience lasts a generous 1.5 hours and really pulls you into the atmosphere.
 You are tasked with recovering a formula stolen from an 18th-century book by the Italian sorcerer and alchemist Alessandro Cagliostro.

 The Worlds Only Museum Devoted To The Wonders Of Fluorescence

-Owned and operated by pony tailed artist Nick Padalino.
-Electric Ladyland is definitely on top of the most unique things to do in Amsterdam list.
-It can be found underneath the similarly named street level art gallery, Electric Lady.
+Owned and operated by pony-tailed artist Nick Padalino.
+Electric Ladyland is definitely on top of the most unique things to do on the Amsterdam list.
+It can be found underneath the similarly named street-level art gallery, Electric Lady.
 Electric Ladyland is the world’s first (and seemingly only) museum focusing solely on the magic of fluorescent light.

 Ready to go on a trip less traveled, but oh so much more interesting?
 Catch a ride with Save A Train!
 No hidden fees, just the ease!